 Paint

 Paint products may be delivered to a Household Hazardous Waste Roundup for proper disposal.
-Additionally, there are two retailers in Glendora that accept unwanted paint, free of charge.
+Additionally, there are retailers in Glendora that accept unwanted paint, free of charge.
+Call ahead for hours and to make sure the store can accept the amount and type of paint you would like to recycle.

 These retails will accept paints, stains, and varnishes.
 Material must be delivered in its original container, with the label legible.
 Aerosols will not be accepted.
 Dried paint will not be accepted, and can be placed in the regular trash.